biohazard999/Xenial.Framework/docs/guide/layout-builders.md

 ## Usage

-Xenial>Framework provides both a simple and advanced registration pattern for LayoutBuilders as well as one specially optimized for use within ModelBuilders.
+Xenial.Framework provides both a simple and advanced registration pattern for `DetailViewLayoutBuilders` as well as one specially optimized for use within `ModelBuilders`.

-All of the LayoutBuilder examples in this documention will be based upon the simple 'Person' business object in the code below.
+All the `DetailViewLayoutBuilder` examples in this documention will be based upon the simple 'Person' business object in the code below.

 <<< @/guide/samples/layout-builders-simple/Person.cs